ulritter/CalSpeechReminder/README.md

 --------------------------------------------------------

-While the script is designed to run on Linux, MacOs, and Windows, I use it on a Raspberry Pi.
+While the script is designed to run on Linux, MacOs, and Windows, as mentioned above, I use it on a Raspberry Pi.
 Though, here's an example for Raspbian on how to put it as an icon on the desktop (the cal.png) icon is included:

 [Desktop Entry]